Montesanto railway station

-The Montesanto station, in Naples, is a station located at the terminus of the Cumana and Circumflegrea railway lines, both of the former SEPSA.
+Montesanto railway station (Stazione di Montesanto) is a railway station in Naples, Italy.
+It is located at the terminus of the Cumana and Circumflegrea railway lines, both managed by EAV.

 Structures and systems

 The building, in the 1880s on a design by the engineer Antonio Liotta inspired by the liberty style, was the subject, between 2005 and 2008, of a demanding and radical restoration conceived by the neapolitan architect Silvio D'Ascia who the original structure has been completely transformed thanks to the use of large glazed surfaces (1,700 m2 of glass roofs) and metal members (3,500 m2 of stainless steel cladding).

 The station has 4 tracks: the first and second are part of the Cumana railway, the third and fourth are part of the Circumflegrea railway.
 Both lines, after different routes, rejoin Torregaveta, the opposite terminus.

 The station is directly connected to the Montesanto Funicular, while you can easily walk to the RFI station, served by the convoys of line 2, and the Dante stop of line 1.

 On 25 May 2016, the station was named after Petru Birladeanu, an innocent victim of the Camorra, who was mistakenly killed in the station on 26 May 2009.

 Work is underway for the construction of the Monte Sant'Angelo link road, which will make the station also the terminus of Line 7.